nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **MSS**

+1. User requests to view all tutorial groups within a module (UC01).
-1. User keys in command to view the students of a specific tutorial group.
+2. User keys in command to view the students of a specific tutorial group.
-2. Trackr displays the list of students and shows a confirmation message.
+3. Trackr displays the list of students and shows a confirmation message.

 Use case ends.

 **Extensions**

-- 1a.
+- 2a.
 Trackr detects an error in the command parameter.
-    - 1a1.
+    - 2a1.
 Trackr displays an error message and proper command format.
-    - 1a2.
+    - 2a2.
 User enters a new parameter.

-    Steps 1a1-1a2 are repeated until the parameter entered are correct.
+    Steps 2a1-2a2 are repeated until the parameter entered are correct.

-    Use case resumes from step 2.
+    Use case resumes from step 3.

 **Use case: UC03 - Add a student**